-After spending three years in the USFL, Herschel Walker was a fifth round pick in 1985.
+After spending three years in the USFL, Herschel Walker was a fifth-round pick in 1985.
 He came to the Cowboys as a fullback.
 During his first two years with the Cowboys, he shared duties with Tony Dorsett, becoming the first Heisman backfield tandem in NFL history.
 By 1988, he became a one-man offense, reaching his NFL career highs of 1,514 rushing yards and 505 receiving yards while playing seven positions on offense.
-He is the only player to gain 4,000 yards three different ways.
-He retired in 1997 as a two time pro bowler and two time All-Pro.
+He is the only player to gain 4,000 yards in three different ways.
+He retired in 1997 as a two-time pro bowler and two-time All-Pro.

 The big thing people think about when they think of Herschel Walker is the trade.
 At the peak of his talent in Dallas, he was traded to Minnesota for a total of five players and draft picks attached to those players.
-If he would have spent his whole career with the Cowboys offensive line of the 90's, he might have been remembered as one of the most talented running backs ever.
+If he had spent his whole career with the Cowboys offensive line of the 1990s, he might have been remembered as one of the most talented running backs ever.

 3. Ricky Watters